 Lunch at Kentucky State Reformatory, 2008.
-Click above to view more of Tim Gruber's photos.
+Click above for more photos.

 The DOC confirms that it has neither prison hospices nor immediate plans to build any.
 By 2020, according to the state's DOC Master Plan, Massachusetts will need three "new specialized facilities" to house an estimated 1,270 prisoners with medical or mental health issues that would preclude them being housed in "regular" prisons.
 "We don't have have a position on compassionate, geriatric, or any other type of release," a DOC spokeswoman told me via email.
 "That's up to the Legislature."
 And while Massachusetts legislators have introduced a bill "establishing criteria for the compassionate release of terminally ill inmates," it has yet to make it past the "study" stage.

 By 2010, according to the Vera Institute, 15 states and DC had approved some form of "geriatric release," while others had medical- or compassionate-release programs that could potentially apply to frail, aging prisoners.
 But "the jurisdictions are rarely using these provisions," its report notes, thanks to fearful politicians, a less-than-sympathetic public, narrow eligibility criteria, and red tape that discourages inmates from applying and can draw out the process indefinitely.
 Nobody has aggregated the state-to-state data, but it appears that the number of prisoners released under these programs totals no more than a few hundred.

 "Sixteen billion [dollars] a year.
 Think about that number.
 It has to wake up some people."